BlueBrain/web-data-container/README.md

 # build a simple array
 data = np.array([0, 1, 2, 3, 4, 5, 6, 7], dtype="int32")

+# You can add some metadata to go with the dataset (optional)
 metadata = {
     "description": "This array is a test array é ï"
 }